-Basic Ministerial Competency Component (33-35 hours)

-Biblical Studies Component (8 hours)

-Advanced Greek Exegesis courses 4 hours

-4.1

-Advanced Hebrew Exegesis courses 4 hours It is presupposed that students will have had elementary and intermediate Greek and Hebrew at the collegiate level; thus, the student would be able to go directly into advanced Greek and Hebrew exegesis courses.
-Through the Baptist College Partnership Program, such students with such prerequisites would automatically receive transcripted credit at NOBTS for elementary and intermediate Greek and/or Hebrew.
+Basic Ministerial Competency Component (33-35 hours) Theology Concentration & Electives Component (12 hours) Biblical Studies Component (8 hours) Concentration (8 hours) Advanced Greek Exegesis courses 4 hours Electives (4 hours) Advanced Hebrew Exegesis courses 4 hours In order to complete these hours, stu idents may choose to pursue a It is presupposed that students will have had elementary and intermediate generalist degree or a concentration in one of the following areas: Greek and Hebrew at the collegiate level; thus, the stud lent would be able to 0 0 C go directly into advanced Greek and Hebrew exegesis courses.
+Through the Theological Studies Generalist Baptist College Partnership Program, such students with Church History would automatically receive transcripted credit at NC BTS for elementary Theology and intermediate Greek and/or Hebrew.
 Applicants who cannot earn credit in elementary and intermediate Greek and Hebrew through the Baptist College Partnership Program must earn these credits during the M.A.
 (Theology) program as a condition of graduation.
 Students who complete the M.A.
 (Theology) program will have earned the 10 hours each in Greek and Hebrew required for application to the Ph.D. program in the areas of theology and church history.

-(7-8 hours) 2 hours 2 hours 2-3 hours 1 hour

-(6 hours) 3 hours 3 hours

-(6 hours) 3 hours 3 hours

-(6-7 hours) 2 hours

-2 hours 2-3 hours 2 hours 3 hours 3 hours 3 hours 3 hours 3 hours 3 hours
+Historical Studies Component (7-8 hours) History of Christianity: Early-Medieval ^{} 2 hours History of Christianity: Reformation-Modern ^{} 2 hours Baptist Heritage ^{} (OR Elective in Church History) 2/3 hours NOBTS, SBC, and Cooperative Program ^{} 1 hour Theological Studies Component (6 hours) Systematic Theology 1 3 hours Systematic Theology 2 3 hours Philosophical/Ethical Studies Component (6 hours) Introduction to Philosophy of Religion 3 hours Introduction to Christian Ethics 3 hours Ministry Studies Component Supervised Ministry 1 Christian Devotional Classics OR (6-7 hours) 2 hours Spiritual Formation 1 and 2 Ministry Studies elective (choose one of the following) Servant Leadership Pastoral Ministry Proclaiming the Bible Interpersonal Relationship Skills Worship Leadership Instructional Theory and Practice 2 hours 2/3 hours 2 hours 3 hours 3 hours 3 hours 3 hours 3 hours 3 hours

-\Upon the transcript evaluation by the division, students with strong undergraduate preparation may be accorded advanced standing for certain introductory classes, and advanced electives may then be substituted for those introductory courses.
+Upon the transcript evaluation by the division, students with strong undergraduate preparation may be accorded advanced standing for certain introductory classes, and advanced electives may then be substituted for those introductory courses.